privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **ssl_ignore_unknown_ca**

 Set to ``1`` if the privacyIDEA Credential Provider should ignore SSL errors originating from an unknown CA.

+**custom_port**
+This entry is not there by default.
+You can add it to declare a custom port.
+The value has to be of type *REG_SZ* with the name *custom_port*.
+NOTE: By default the port is the default https port, which is 443.

 Login behaviour
 ~~~~~~~~~~~~~~~